pratyushmittal/smtp-server/ip-status.md

 - [ ]  Send an email to outlook user.
 Request for [whitelisting](https://support.microsoft.com/en-us/supportrequestform/8ad563e3-288e-2a61-8122-3ba03d6b8d75) if blocked.

-## Template for blacklist removal request
+## Template to request removal from spam lists

 Sometimes we need to provide details about how we protect spam.